Why Roasting For the Masses Masks All The Flavor

 Two primary methods of coffee harvesting are used by coffee growing countries: selective harvesting and strip harvesting.

 The method a particular coffee growing region uses depends on several factors such as desired quality level of the final product, availability of low-cost labor, and topography of the land.
+While selective harvesting is reserved for specialty coffee where hand picking is required to harvest only the best beans, mechanical strip harvesting is used on flat topography with lower quality beans, or when quality is not an issue, and where labor costs are higher.

 Coffee beans, which are actually the seeds of the coffee cherry, grow on short, bushy shrubs.
 Two species of coffee plants have become the most popular for consumer consumption: Arabica and Robusta.
+Of the two, Arabica is the finer quality; but Robusta is easier to grow and contains more caffeine.
+Arabica counts for around 70% of coffee growing worldwide.
+All specialty coffee consists of Arabica beans.

 Larger producers like the major ground brands commonly found in tubs in your local supermarket may use a percentage of Robusta to help keep costs low.